|Nutritional Guidelines (per serving)|

 |Dietary Fiber 2g||7%|

 |Total Sugars 13g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The Madras is a refreshing, fruity highball drink that should be included on everyone's list of drinks to know.
-It is one of those easy vodka cocktails that concentrates on fruit juice and is a perfect option for mixing up at a moment's notice for any reason or occasion.
+It is one of those easy vodka cocktails that concentrates on fruit juice and is a great option for mixing up at a moment's notice for any reason or occasion.

-The Madras has some real kinship with the Cape Cod, a simple cocktail of just cranberry juice and vodka, and the Cosmopolitan, a martini-style cocktail of vodka, orange liqueur, and cranberry and lime juice.
+The Madras has some real kinship with the Cape Cod, a simple cocktail of just cranberry juice and vodka, and the cosmopolitan, a martini-style cocktail of vodka, orange liqueur, and cranberry and lime juice.
 The cocktail's fruitiness makes it fitting for brunch, daytime, or evening drinking.

 The mix is quite simple: a shot of vodka and a 3:1 ratio of cranberry and orange juices.
 Of course, you can play with these ratios in any way that you like and even switch out the vodka.
-Try any of the fruit-flavored vodkas or use this as an experimental vodka cocktail to see how your homemade infusion works with common fruits.
+Try any of the fruit-flavored vodkas or use the Madras as an experimental vodka cocktail to see how your homemade infusion works with common fruits.